-In 2017 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included trace to low levels of chloroform and methylene chloride.
+In 2018, the most common contaminants detected in the trip, field, and equipment blanks included trace to low levels of methylene chloride and chlorobenzene.
 This is believed to be a byproduct of the hydrochloric acid preservative used for the samples.
 These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
-Other compounds were also detected such as acetone at low levels.
+Several other compounds were also detected, such as chloroform and methyl chloride at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects" (see Section 9.4).

-The results from blank samples collected during 2017 did not indicate any significant impact on the quality of the results.
+The results from blank samples collected during 2018 did not indicate any significant impact on the quality of the results.